 Italy: Beyond the Tourist Trail

-Italy seduces travelers with its perfect combination of history, art, cuisine, and natural beauty.
+Italy welcomed over 68 million international visitors in 2024, making it the fourth most visited country in the world[1](https://www.unwto.org/tourism-data).
 But beyond the crowds at the Colosseum and the selfie-seekers at the Leaning Tower lies a country of hidden trattorias, secret beaches, and villages where time moves at its own pace.
+With 61 UNESCO World Heritage Sites—more than any other nation[2](https://whc.unesco.org/en/statesparties/it)—Italy offers an embarrassment of cultural riches waiting to be discovered.

 Understanding Italian Regions